Ohio solar project will benefit low-income communities

-Tom Ethington / GEM Energy / Courtesy
+Tom Ethington

 A joint project in Toledo by the port authority, a community foundation and local industry earmarks profits for community needs.

-Note: Correction: GEM Energy is a turnkey solar development firm within the Toledo-based Rudolph Libbe Group.
-The name of the construction firm was misspelled in a previous version of this article.